LeoJoaquinO/tienda_ecommerce/README.md

     *   **Mercado Pago Variables:** Get these from your [Mercado Pago Developer Dashboard](https://www.mercadopago.com/developers).
 Use your **Production** credentials.
         *   `MERCADOPAGO_ACCESS_TOKEN`: Your Production "Access Token".
         *   `NEXT_PUBLIC_MERCADOPAGO_PUBLIC_KEY`: Your Production "Public Key".
     *   **Site URL Variable:** Vercel will assign you a domain.
 You need to add it here so Mercado Pago knows where to send users back to.
+You can find this on your Vercel project's "Domains" page.
         *   `NEXT_PUBLIC_SITE_URL`: The full URL of your site (e.g., `https://joya-store-abcdef.vercel.app`).
     *   Double-check that all keys are copied correctly.